Rewiring EducationPersonal Development

 Last night the kids and I were across the street at another family’s house for dinner.
 Their kids are the same age as my daughter and son and often stay for dinner at our house.
 Last night after dinner we got to talking about the current state of education and how we can better educate our kids.
 Both the husband and wife have careers in the creative fields and are big supporters of STEM.

 The conversation got me thinking about the role of parents in guiding their children in education but also how technology changes the game.

 My wife and I religiously go to “Back to School Night” and attend every teacher conference.
 We are in routine contact with the teachers through email and we give our kids plenty of secondary education as well (Chinese and German language classes).

 Her French teacher emails her twice a week with a link to online lesson plans.
-There she can access French-English word flash cards, listen to an mp3 sound out the French word, and take “quizzes” to guage her progress.
+There she can access French-English word flashcards, listen to an mp3 sound out the French word, and take “quizzes” to gauge her progress.
 She has the standard math textbook but it stays home and is used for reference.
 Her math homework is done online and submitted to her teacher.
 She has three tries to get the answer right and then it records it.